npat-efault/picocom/README.md

 If your computer is a PC and has the standard on-board RS-233 ports (usually accessible as two male DB9 connectors at the back) then under Linux these are accessed through device nodes most likely named:
-`/dev/tty S0` and `/dev/ttyS1`.
+`/dev/ttyS0` and `/dev/ttyS1`.
 If your computer has no on-board serial ports, then you will need a USB-to-Serial adapter (or something similar).
 Once inserted to a USB port and recognized by Linux, a device node is created for each serial port accessed through the adapter(s).
 These nodes are most likely named `/dev/ttyUSB0`, `/dev/ttyUSB1`, and so on.
-For other systems and Unix-like OSes you will have to consult their documentation as to how the serial port device nodes are named.
-Lets assume your serial port is accessed through a device node called `/dev/ttyS0`.
+For other systems and other Unix-like OSes you will have to consult their documentation as to how the serial port device nodes are named.
+Lets assume your serial port is accessed through a device node named `/dev/ttyS0`.

 You can start picocom with its default option values (default serial port settings) like this: